terra-money/docs/docs/dev/spec-feegrant.md

 - `period_reset`: The time when the period ends and a new period begins.

-### Fee allowance flag
+### Fee account flag

-To run transactions that use fee grant from the CLI, specify the the `--fee-account=` flag followed by the granter's account address.
+To run transactions that use fee grant from the CLI, specify the `FeeAccount` flag followed by the granter's account address.
 When this flag is set, `clientCtx` appends the granter's account address.

+::: details `FeeAccount` code

 ```
 if clientCtx.FeeGranter == nil || flagSet.Changed(flags.FlagFeeAccount) {